hunomina/http-router-php/README.md

 A Route ([hunomina\Routing\Route](https://github.com/hunomina/http-router-php/blob/master/src/Routing/Route.php)) object is composed of these attributes :

 - *array* $_methods : An array of HTTP methods handled by the route
+- *string* $_url : The url of the route
-- *string* $_url : A pseudo regexp representing the urls handled by the route
+- *string* $_pattern : A regexp representing the urls handled by the route
 - *array* $_action : A two items array.
 The first is the FQN of a class (namespaces separated by ':').
 The second one is the name of the method you want to call for this route.
 When setting the action attribute you have to pass a string which respects this syntax classname::method.

-Finally, the Route::call() method has to return a [hunomina\Http\Response\Response](https://github.com/hunomina/http-router-php/blob/master/src/Http/Response/Response.php) object.
+Finally, the Route::call() method execute the route action which has to return a [hunomina\Http\Response\Response](https://github.com/hunomina/http-router-php/blob/master/src/Http/Response/Response.php) object.

 ## Response